+- (t) the growth in the value of an investment in the Company's Common Stock assuming the reinvestment of dividends;

-(u) reduction in expenses;
+- (u) reduction in expenses;

-(v) customer satisfaction;
+- (v) customer satisfaction;

-(w) customer loyalty;
+- (w) customer loyalty;

-(x) style indexes;
+- (x) style indexes;

-(y) number of new patents;
+- (y) number of new patents;

-(z) employee retention;
+- (z) employee retention;

-(aa) market share;
+- (aa) market share;

-(bb) market segment share;
+- (bb) market segment share;

-(cc) product release schedules;
+- (cc) product release schedules;

-(dd) new product innovation;
+- (dd) new product innovation;

-(ee) new product introduction;
+- (ee) new product introduction;

-(ff) product cost reduction through advanced technology;
+- (ff) product cost reduction through advanced technology;

-(gg) brand recognition and/or acceptance;
+- (gg) brand recognition and/or acceptance;

-(hh) ship targets; or
+- (hh) ship targets; or

-(ii) such other goals as the Committee may determine.

-mmittee may, in its sole discretion, also exclude, or adjust to reflect, the impact of an event or occurrence which the Committee determines should be iately excluded or adjusted, including:

-(a) restructurings, discontinued operations, extraordinary items or events, and other unusual or non-recurring charges as described in Accounting Standards Codification (ASC) 225 and/or ASC 360 and/or management's discussion and analysis of financial condition and results of operations appearing or incorporated by reference in the Company's Form 10-K for the applicable year;

-(b) an event either not directly related to the operations of the Company or not within the reasonable control of the Company's management; or

-(c) a change in tax law or accounting standards required by GAAP.
+- (ii) such other goals as the Committee may determine. - The Committee may, in its sole discretion, also exclude, or adjust to reflect, the impact of an event or occurrence which the Committee determines should be appropriately excluded or adjusted, including: - (a) restructurings, discontinued operations, extraordinary items or events, and other unusual or non-recurring charges as described in Accounting Standards Codification (ASC) 225 and/or ASC 360 and/or management's discussion and analysis of financial condition and results of operations appearing or incorporated by reference in the Company's Form 10-K for the applicable year; - (b) an event either not directly related to the operations of the Company or not within the reasonable control of the Company's management; or - (c) a change in tax law or accounting standards required by GAAP.

-A-2